grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 ### Chaos Daleks

-I don’t think the Hand is ever referenced again in the Doctor Who TV canon, which is a shame.
+I don’t think the Hand is ever referenced again in the _Doctor Who_ TV canon, which is a shame.
 A piece of grimdark worldbuilding erased by Russell T. Davies’ shiny, new “Whoniverse”.
 The Americans already have enough glossy sci-fi, why couldn't we draw from the rich tradition of distinctively grubby British dystopia, instead?
-And I can’t think of a better vehicle for that than Doctor Who.
+And I can’t think of a better vehicle for that than _Doctor Who_.
 Certainly, the 7th Doctor was heading in that direction before it got cancelled.

 ![Still of the special weapons Dalek from Episode 4 of Remembrance of the Daleks](./content/blog/on-remembrance-of-the-daleks/special-weapons-dalek.png "Special Weapons Dalek")